 Moments later, the victim said there was a knock at his door on Lancer Lane.
 When he opened it, the 16-year-old and two masked men were at the door with a shotgun demanding that he give them everything he had.

 Austin-Travis County EMS took Dewey-Haagensen to the hospital for injuries he sustained while attempting to flee the scene.
 The 21-year-old victim was also taken to the hospital with potentially life-threatening injuries, and the 16-year-old boy was taken to the Gardner Betts Juvenile Detention Center.
-Corrales is currently being held at the Travis County Jail on a $50,000 bond.
+Corrales is currently at the Travis County Jail on a $50,000 bond.